equipeGST/RiboDoc/README.md

 ├── dag_all.svg
 └── dag_last_run.svg
 - The *logs/* folder groups together all the error output messages from tools used in RiboDoc analysis pipeline.
 Thus, in the event of an error, it allows you to identify the problematic step to give us feedback.
-- *RESULTS/* folder contains 5 subfolders:
+- The *RESULTS/* folder contains these subfolders:
 &emsp;&emsp;i) *adapter_lists/*: it contains a text file with the adapters list for each sample that were found in the config.yaml file or determined from data is the user did not provide any adapter sequence in the configuration file.
 &emsp;&emsp;ii) *annex_database/*: it contains the indexes for the alignments, the re-formatted fasta and gff for the analysis and the gtf for the riboWaltz pipeline (if selected in the config.yaml file).
 &emsp;&emsp;iii) *BAM/*: it contains a BAM file for each sample (allows visualization on tools such as IGV).